Time: Vaping May Be Worse for Heart Health Than Tobacco

 TIME magazine recently interviewed Florian Rader, MD, MSc, medical director of the Human Physiology Laboratory and assistant director of the Non-Invasive Laboratory at the Smidt Heart Institute at Cedars-Sinai, about new research showing that electronic nicotine delivery systems may be just as harmful to the heart, if not more, than traditional cigarettes.

 Rader, senior author of the abstract, presenting the findings recently at the annual American Heart Association Scientific Sessions 2019.
-In addition to TIME, numerous other news outlets covered the story, including NBC News, Healthline, Daily Mail and MSN.
+In addition to TIME, numerous other news outlets covered the story, including NBC News, Healthline and Daily Mail.

 Rader told TIME that he and a team of researchers compared the hearts of 10 non-smokers to the hearts of 10 tobacco smokers and 10 e-cigarette smokers.
 All the people in the study were younger than 40, and all were otherwise healthy.